 The role that place plays for a country coming out of lockdown

-In Italy, we are in the process of emerging from two continuous months of being strictly “confined to quarters.”
+In Italy, we are in the process of emerging from months of being strictly “confined to quarters.”
 Most people here have paid attention to the guidelines for staying at home, social distancing and wearing gloves and masks when in public.
 And it has worked, as the number of virus cases and deaths plummeted to low, pre-lockdown levels.
 The COVID-19 crisis—which for a while put us at the top of the list in this tragic public health tragedy—now seems to be under control.
-Today, in mid- May, Italy is not even in the top five countries for cases.
+Today, Italy is not even among the top countries for cases.
 Meanwhile, parts of the U.S. are now beginning to see their figures spike upward.

 So all of Italy is ready to re-open.
 Under new guidelines we will be able to move about the country, see friends and family, shop and visit places as we wish with no special “self-certification” forms.
 Restaurants and movie theatres will reopen in another few weeks.
 We will even be able to visit other countries in the EU, and vice versa.
 We will not, however, see visitors from the U.S. and other parts of the world this summer.
 No hordes of tourists will be packing restaurants, queuing up at museums, or surging along the winding lanes of Venice.
 Which is perhaps for the best.
 Venice definitely needs a rest.

 What has been fascinating to observe how Italians adapted to social distancing.
 As a culture, Italians love to congregate, walk about streets and piazzas on their daily passeggiata, and enjoy long meals with friends and family in close conversational proximity.
 Sitting at tables and slowly sipping prosecco is a major part of the daily routine.

 So how did Italians react to these personal limitations?
 Frankly, I was worried that the restrictions would be ignored.
 But that does not appear to be the case, based on both what we noticed in our own village and the overall decline of new cases.